MartijnScale/pxt-hdc1080/README.md

 |SCL|SCL (GPIO 19)|
 |SDA|SDA (GPIO 20)|

 (I used the simple CJMCU-8118 breakout board, on which the HDC1080 and a CCS811 sensor are mounted.
-For this board, the remaining pins (INT, RST and ADD) are not connected).
+For this board, the remaining pins (INT, RST, ADD and WAK) are not connected.
+If you want to use this breakout board with the CCS811 sensor as well, then the WAK pin should be connected according the descirption for the CCS811 extension).

+For a description of the CCS811 extension, go to https://martijnscale.github.io/pxt-ccs811/

 #### Metadata (used for search, rendering)